petrvanblokland/DesignDesignSpace/Site.md

 ### Specialization topics

-In all of the four time frames of a sequence (day, week, month, year) students can select a combination of specializations (where this selection process also is part of the design skills to be developed).
+In all of the four time frames (1 day, 1 week, 1 month or 1 year) students can select a combination of specializations (where this selection process also is part of the design skills to be developed).
 The difference between the time frames is the level of details and the amount of skill training.
 For the rest each phase in the process is a recursive copy of itself.

 The combination of any 2 or 3 topics from the list below gives each students a unique personal research environment to develop.